silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/Optimised-V2-For-Testing-Rpi/README.md

 (Some reference number: 49.4 C)
 * Time-library's sleep-function has been utlized, to contrast spikes in energy-consumption.

-## Visualization of test scenarios:
+## Visualization of test scenarios and results achieved, with Joulescope DC energy analyzer:

 **S**=Sleep
 **R**=Run